-10.2.2 Painting of buildings of the Ward of Kumbukumbu
+10.2.2 Painting and Building Construction

 Between February and March 2014, The Open University of Tanzania painted the entire Kumbukumbu Ward Office and one Classroom following a request by the Ward Executive Officer and other Ward leaders.
 All this costed Tsh.
 1,286,000.00 shillings.